ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

     - shallow copy :
         - it copies only outer object. doesn;t copy nested object
         - its faster
+            Copies primitive values (like numbers, strings) by value.
+            Copies non-primitive values (objects, arrays) by reference.
+            Changes to nested objects affect both original and copy.
     - deep copy :
         - it create same object reference and copies all nested object
         - its slower
+            Copies everything, including nested objects/arrays.
+            No references are shared between the original and the copy

 ### 🧬 Objects and Inheritance